OlaoluwaM/sicp-exercises/README.md

 After installing racket, you'll also need to run `raco pkg install racket-langserver` and `raco pkg install sicp`

 This repo also requires the [magic racket vscode extension](https://marketplace.visualstudio.com/items?itemName=evzen-wybitul.magic-racket)

+To be able to use the book's version of Scheme in your racket files, you'll need to add `#lang sicp` at the top of your file once you've installed the packages mentioned above